 Fall is all about the leather.
 The fall season brings crisp air and chilly nights, and do you know what that means?
-It means it’s time to unpack those leather jackets and combat boots!
-Or maybe it’s time to buy a new leather jacket or (and?) a new pair of Dr. Martens.
+It means it’s time to unpack those jackets and combat boots!
+Or maybe it’s time to buy a new jacket or (and?) a new pair of Dr. Martens.
 But with new leather comes a dilemma.

 Brand new Dr. Martens leave blisters and can take months to truly break-in.
 A new leather jacket is similar: inflexible and constricting.
 So here are some tips and tricks to breaking in your leather just in time for the fall season.

 The most important choice you can make when buying new leather, whether it be a jacket or boots, is finding the right fit.
 Find out if the brand of boots you’re interested in runs large or runs small because no matter how rigorously you work at breaking them in, your boots will always be uncomfortable if they’re the wrong size.
 If you can, always try it before you buy it.

 With jackets, make sure you have enough mobility to be comfortable, and maybe even bring a sweater to pair with your jacket when trying it on.
 You’ll be able to see how it fits with a simple t-shirt underneath it, and also how it fits when paired with a couple layers.

 Second, Try a Leather Conditioner

 If you don’t have time to waste, and you want your leather broken in in time for the weekend, try using a leather conditioner.
 A conditioner is meant to soften, restore, and promote flexibility.
 Try Leather Honey’s Leather Conditioner or Chamberlain’s Leather Milk, both of which are available on Amazon.
 And while this product won’t alleviate all the pain of new leather, it’s a good place to start.